yao-laboratory/MotifCluster/README.md

 ```

 #### result_draw.csv
-#### description:
+#### example example description:
 In the result_draw.csv file:
-Each line is one peak in different groups and this peak's color in each subfigure stored from 'draw_input0' to 'arr_final_draw', also weight information which can draw the weight in the figure.
+Each line is one peak in different groups and this peak's color in each subfigure is stored from 'draw_input0' to 'arr_final_draw', as well as weight information which can draw the weight in the figure.
 In this motifcluster method file, it is 12 subfigures so the number from 'draw_input0' to 'arr_final_draw' is 12 columns.

     id,center_pos,weight,draw_input0,draw_input1,draw_input2,draw_input3,draw_input4,draw_input5,draw_input6,draw_input7,draw_input8,draw_input9,arr_final,arr_final_draw